Is Your Daughter Lacking Motivation?

 It is reasonable to let your adolescent take more responsibility for his or her education as maturity evolves, but if an issue in academic focus lingers, you may need to start making a more active role in your child’s education.
 Be aware of the assignments and projects assigned to your student.
 If the workload is overwhelming, help your teen find a suitable place to begin the work and then break up the work into a manageable section.
 This method will make the task seem more achievable.
 The best resource at your adolescent’s school is the teacher.
 Ask the teacher what the issues are with your student and the potential ways to address them.
 Taking an active role in your child’s education will ensure that the necessary coursework and learning are accomplished.

-Troubled Teen Girls Find Motivation at
+Helping Teens Find Motivation at

-Re-Creation Retreat’s academic program is designed to assist teen girls who are in need of grade repair and credit recovery.
+Our residential treatment center for teens academic program is designed to assist teen girls who are in need of grade repair and credit recovery.
 Typically, girls who struggle with emotional and behavioral issues also experience academic and educational deficiencies that compound an already difficult situation.
 Sometimes the “acting out behavior” of a struggling girl is directly related to ongoing and prolonged academic problems.
 Therefore, we integrate our therapeutic approach with an outstanding academic program to help young ladies restore their lives to wholeness, both emotionally and academically.

 To find out more about Re-Creation Retreat or to begin enrollment, please complete our Inquiry Form.